daaimah123/skills_matrix/README.md

 - 💪 **Interview with confidence** "Here's why I'm awesome despite my unconventional background"
 - 🚩 **Dodge bullet jobs** Identify roles that would make you miserable before it's too late

+### 🏠 For the Life Skills Champions (Caregivers & Adulting Pros)
+- 💎 **Recognize your hidden professional skills** That chaos management at home?
+It's called "crisis leadership" at work!
+- 🔄 **Translate everyday experiences** "I managed a household budget" = "I have financial planning experience"
+- 💪 **Own your superpowers** Juggling family needs is elite-level stakeholder management
+- 🌉 **Bridge resume gaps with confidence** Caregiving years developed skills that companies desperately need

 ## ✨ Cool Features (Because We're Fancy Like That)

 - 🧩 **Drag-and-drop quadrants** Because your skills aren't static and neither is this app
-- **Hover for the tea** ☕ Info icons reveal the juicy details about each skill
+- ☕ **Hover for the tea** Info icons reveal the juicy details about each skill
 - 🦄 **Add your own weird skills** "Cat herding" and "Explaining tech to grandparents" are valid skills too
 - 📚 **Pre-loaded skill library** We did the boring work so you don't have to
+- 🏠 **Caregiving & Life Skills included** Because managing a household is basically running a small business
 - 💖 **Nonprofit sector focus** For the do-gooders making less money but more impact
 - 💾 **Save your work** Export as JSON because even self-reflection needs a backup